Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 “What am I assuming the other person will feel?”

-“What feeling am I trying not to feel?”
+“What feeling am I trying not to have?”

-“What would I believe about another woman who set this same boundary?”
+‘What would I believe about another woman who set this exact same boundary?”

 These questions help you separate genuine care from old responsibility.